 Celebrating Spring in the garden the perfect way – by starting seeds with my little helper.
 Each year I am anxious to start seeds.
 It is even more rewarding to start seeds with a little helper.
-In this post I share Spring Pea Seed Planting with My Little Helper.
+In this post I share some fun facts on how we grow peas in my home garden.

 Peas Are More Fun When You Grow Your Own

 I can remember as a kid I saw a show that the child star hated peas.
 Each time they would have to take a bite the kids would refuse.
 This gave me a negative impression of peas.
 How could this be… I love peas.
 It wasn’t until I had my own kids I realized there was so much more to enjoy about this sometimes called …botanical fruit.
 The best reason to grow peas is they are super easy and it is hard to not get something from the seed to grow.
 The taste of the leaf and the fruit itself is amazing during the cool season.
 My kids never had a problem with eating peas right off the plant even though I have many tasty recipes using peas.
 I was excited to share with my Niece ( aka – little helper) the same excitement of growing peas.
 In fact, she loved starting her own seeds she taught her Mom how to grow them which I share later in this post.